mighty-gerbils/gerbil/doc/guide.md

 You can also modify the load-path at runtime with `add-load-path`.

 When building libraries, you should use an appropriate prefix as your package.
-Then you can use the `:std/make` standard build library to compiled directly into `$GERBIL_HOME/lib`.
-For example let's package the `A` module into a library.
+For example let's package the `A` module above into a library.

-Let's create a package `example` as the top level package for your library, and then give an appropriate name to your module.
-Here, let's call it `util` with the expectation that the library and module may grow further:
+For this, we designate `example` as the top level package, and then give the module a more appropriate name.
+Here, we call it `util` with the expectation that the library and module may grow further:
 ```
 $ mkdir example
 $ cat > example/util.ss <<EOF